nexuss0781/arteficial-intellegence/instruction.md

-Here are the instructions to assemble and run **Project Genesis: Phase I**.
+Here are the instructions to assemble and run **Project Genesis: Phase III**.

 ### **1. Directory Structure**
 Ensure your files are arranged exactly as follows to match the `CMakeLists.txt`: